 Be part of study and prayer in community with women from across the generations.
 Contact: Allison Gradwell and Sharon Weston-Dawkes at WomensBibleStudy@stjohnsec.org for more information.

 Small Groups: Various Times, In-person & Zoom

 At St. John's, we strive to be a church of small groups rather than a church with small groups.
 These are gatherings of no more than 8 people, typically meeting every week for 60 minutes.
 Given all that is happening in the wider world, these groups are more important than ever.
 Gathering both via Zoom and in person (if the members are comfortable) allows us to continue to be present with each other, explore our spiritual journeys, be open to scripture, and offer pastoral counsel to each other without interruption.
 To learn more or to join a group, contact Rev. Stephen at firstname.lastname@example.org or by phone at 410-461-7793, ext.
 351.

 Sacred time set aside to honor our spiritual journeys through meditation, fellowship, prayer, and worship.

 The John L. Rabb Lectures in Contemporary Theology

 Created from a legacy gift for the purpose of having key people in theological and church leadership make presentations and lead round-table discussions for our church and the community at large, generally twice a year.
-Please contact us if you are interested in making a contribution to ensure these offerings continue.
 Contact: Sally Goss at RabbLecture@stjohnsec.org